jundalisay/spblist/content/en/research/smith/wealth-of-nations/book-1/chapter-3.md

 - the Gulf of Mannar in India, and
 - the Gulf of Thailand.

-These in inlets carry commerce into the interior parts of Asia.
+These inlets carry commerce into the interior parts of Asia.

 No such inlets exist in Africa.
 - The great African rivers are too far from each other to create any considerable inland navigation.